craftcms/docs/docs/4.x/config/README.md

 #### Accessing Config Values

-If you need to check the final resolved value of a setting in your templates or module, everything is available via the `Config` service.
+You can check the final resolved value of a setting in your templates or a module via the `Config` service.
 For example, if you wanted to switch some debugging information on or off, you could do the following:

 ::: code
 ```twig